amazeeio/docs/local_docker_development/local_docker_development.md

 # amazee.io Local Drupal Docker Development

 amazee.io fully supports development work flows which involve local development sites.
-We provide a Docker development environment that runs on our local computer.
+We provide a Drupal Docker development environment that runs on our local computer.
 It uses the exact same configuration for **all** services like on production.
 This means:
  - If the site runs locally, it also runs on production
  - You can use the exact same `settings.php` file for local and production